bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

     $ curl -H "Authorization: Bearer $(ocm token)" http://localhost:8000/api/managed-services-api/v1/kafkas {"kind":"KafkaRequestList","page":1,"size":0,"total":0,"items":[]}
     ```

+9. If the `--enable-kas-fleetshard-sync` flag is set to true (it is set to false by default at the moment, so you need to explicitly enable it), you should follow the [extra steps](./docs/test-locally-with-fleetshard-sync.md) to allow the synchronizer to communicate with your local server.

 ## Running the Service on an OpenShift cluster
 ### Build and Push the Image to the OpenShift Image Registry